NoNamesLeftJoe/armasquads/README.md

-armasquads.de
+armasquads.com
 =============

-Website for creating Squad XML files in ARMA based games
+Website for creating Squad XML files in ArmA based games

+This is the Issue Tracker from ArmAsquads.com.